Living Like a Runaway

-Living Like a Runaway is the eighth studio album from American rock-musician Lita Ford, released in June 2012.
+Living Like a Runaway is the eighth solo studio album from American rock-musician Lita Ford, released in June 2012.
 This is the first album of Ford's to be released on SPV/Steamhammer Records.
 "SPV gets who I am, my work, and what it takes to bring this project to life.
 I'm very excited to have them on my team," says Ford.

 The album was co-written and produced by rock guitarist Gary Hoey and represents a return to form for Lita, who drew inspiration from her "ugly divorce" from Nitro singer Jim Gillette.

 "Gary Hoey and I wanted to approach this record by getting back to basics," she said.
 "We want to strip away all the electronics and plug-ins and keep it to vocals, guitar, bass, and drums.
 Going back to basics is going back to what punk, metal and The Runaways was for me."

 She added, "[The album title] Living Like a Runaway means freedom and empowerment.
 To do what I want and to pursue my dreams while answering to no one."